Lung Cancer Screening Program

 The Cancer Institute’s Dr. John Langenfeld explains the benefits of lung cancer screening in this WOR radio interview.
 Click here to listen

-To promote early detection of lung cancer, the Lung Cancer/Thoracic Oncology Program at Rutgers Cancer Institute of New Jersey collaborates with Robert Wood Johnson University Hospital and University Radiology / Department of Radiology at Rutgers Robert Wood Johnson Medical School to provide a lung cancer screening program for those at high risk for developing the disease due primarily to past or current smoking habits and/or a history of chronic lung disease.
+To promote early detection of lung cancer, the Lung Cancer/Thoracic Oncology Program at Rutgers Cancer Institute collaborates with Robert Wood Johnson University Hospital and University Radiology / Department of Radiology at Rutgers Robert Wood Johnson Medical School to provide a lung cancer screening program for those at high risk for developing the disease due primarily to past or current smoking habits and/or a history of chronic lung disease.

 If you are a smoker or former smoker over 50 years old with 20 or more "pack years" (number of packs of cigarettes smoked per day multiplied by the number of years smoked), you should talk to your doctor about getting a Computerized Tomography (CT) screening for lung cancer.